laramore/laramore/README.md

 ?>
 ```

-### After, with Laravel + Laramore
+### Now, with Laravel + Laramore

-No files to configure, it is autonomous !
+No files to configure, it is automaticly generated !

 ```php
 <?php